Setting up a dataset with R

 - NPS recoding, scale reverse for rating scale questions or other recodings

-- capping (if relevant)
+- Capping (if relevant)

-- setting outliers to missing values (if relevant)
+- Setting outliers to missing values (if relevant)

 Creating multi-variable sets